tc39/proposal-type-annotations/README.md

 ### Doesn't all JS development do transpilation anyway?
 Will it really help to remove the type-desugaring step?

 The JavaScript ecosystem has been moving to more standard and lightweight things.
-Although the transition is long, this journey has incremental benefits as individual steps move along, which we're also seeing in the modules world as welll.
+Although the transition is long, this journey has incremental benefits as individual steps move along, which we're also seeing in the modules world as well.
 There are several environments where JS code may be run where it is difficult/impractical to add a build step (some kinds of configuration files/scripting, Node.js).
-The more things we can shift towards standards and native JS engine execution, the more interoperable and composible the JS ecosystem will be.
+The more things we can shift towards standards and native JS engine execution, the more interoperable and composable the JS ecosystem will be.

 ### Can types be available via runtime reflection like [TypeScript's emitDecoratorMetadata](https://www.typescriptlang.org/tsconfig#emitDecoratorMetadata)?

 The proposal here differs significantly from Python's types, as the types in this proposal are entirely ignored, not evaluated as expressions or accessible at runtime as metadata.
 This difference is largely motivated by the existing community precedent, where JS type systems do not tend to use JS expression grammar for their types, so it is not possible to evaluate them as such.

 At most, we could expose the types as strings, but it's not clear what anyone could do with those or how they should be exposed.
-This proposal leaves the types entirely ignored, however.
+This proposal does not try and expose the types as metadata, and only specifies that they are ignored by the JS runtime.

 ### Does this proposal make all TypeScript programs valid JavaScript?